 Lion’s Mane is cultivated in Asia, North America, and Europe.

-It grows naturally in woodland areas on tree stumps, and can thrive quite easily in a lab, or at home on a culture plate.
+It grows naturally in woodland areas on tree stumps, and can also thrive easily in a lab, or on a culture plate.

 The Latin or ‘scientific nomenclature’ for Lion’s Mane is ‘Hericeum Erinaceus’.
 Some other common names are Monkey’s Head, Hedgehog Mushroom, and Satyr’s Beard.